tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     Enter the file path to the certificate: /Users/axway/certificate.crt Created secret/gateway-cert in the istio-system namespace.
     ```
+    The CLI will create the secret in the `istio-system` namespace.

 ## Select the agents to install

 The following prompts are related to the details about the Axway Istio agents.

 1. Select what you would like to install.
 You can install only one of the agents, or both.
-The discovery agent option deploys the API Discovery Agent and the Resource Discovery Agent.
+The Discovery agent option deploys the API Discovery Agent and the Resource Discovery Agent.

     ```bash
     Select which agents to install: (Use arrow keys)